-- 1. Produce finding memoranda that clearly identify Matters Requiring Attention (MRAs) at the regulated entities; - 2.
+- 1. Identify and communicate Matters Requiring Attention (MRAs) at the regulated entities; - 2.
 Monitor remediation of MRAs for both timeliness and efficacy; - 3.
 Track the status of MRAs to ensure proper and timely remediation at the regulated entities; and - 4.
 Conduct ongoing monitoring to assess the regulated entities' progress in remediating MRAs.